Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Introduction

 \section{Introduction}

-Internal waves are a fascinating phenomena, ubiquitous in the ocean, and characterized by the oscillation of the invisible surfaces of constant densities of a stratified water column.
-Internal waves carry significant fraction of ocean kinetic energy and are an important intermediary in transferring energy and momentum to smaller scales where they are dissipated.
-There is a renewed theoretical interest to investigating the internal waves in the ocean due to recent developments in our ability to perform high resolution numerical modeling, with internal wave permitting Global Ocean Simulations, e.g. \cite{arbic2018primer,pan2020numerical}.
+Internal waves are a fascinating phenomenon, ubiquitous in the ocean, and characterized by the oscillation of the invisible surfaces of constant densities of a stratified water column.
+Internal waves carry a significant fraction of ocean kinetic energy and are an important intermediary in transferring energy and momentum to smaller scales where they are dissipated.
+There is renewed theoretical interest for investigating the internal waves in the ocean due to recent developments in our ability to perform high-resolution numerical modeling, with internal wave permitting Global Ocean Simulations \citep{arbic2018primer} and regional numerical models \citep{pan2020numerical}.

-The wave turbulence kinetic equation has been used extensively to describe processes of spectral energy transfers in the internal waves, see \cite{M86,Regional} for reviews.
-Special types of resonant three wave triads were identified to play an important role in these spectral energy transfers, yet the details and delicate interbalance of the nonlinear transfers remains an enigma.
-An important feature of the internal wave kinetic equation is that it diverges for almost all spectral power law indices in the internal wave spectrum \cite{theory}.
-This is a mathematical manifestation of the lack of locality in internal wave interactions: nonlinear transfers have significant contributions under extreme scale separated conditions and weighting of those extreme scale separated interactions with spectral power law assumptions results in divergent integrals.
-Our goal is to understand and to characterize this nonlinear transfer process.
+The wave turbulence kinetic equation has been used extensively to describe processes of spectral energy transfers between internal waves, see \cite{M86,Regional} for reviews.
+Early on, special types of resonant three-wave triads characterized by extreme scale separations were identified to play an important role in these spectral energy transfers \citep{MB77,MMa}, yet the details and delicate interbalance of the nonlinear transfers remain an enigma.
+An important feature of the internal wave kinetic equation is that it diverges for almost all spectral power law indices in the internal wave spectrum \citep{theory}.
+This is a mathematical manifestation of the lack of locality in internal wave interactions: nonlinear transfers have significant contributions under extreme scale-separated conditions.
+The weighting of these extreme scale-separated interactions with spectral power law assumptions results in divergent integrals.
+Our goal is to understand and to characterize this nonlinear transfer process in this extreme scale-separated limit.